Debugging third-party goroutine leaks

 }

-Common causes of goroutine leaks include waiting for a channel that never receives (above), misused sync primitives, infinite loops, and logic errors.
+Common causes of goroutine leaks include waiting for a channel that never receives (above), misused sync primitives, infinite loops, writing to receiver-less unbuffered channels , and logic errors.

 Notice above that it gets worse if the goroutine holds data that cannot be GC’ed: the leaking goroutine will force more data to be kept in RAM making memory usage grow faster.
 That makes things worse, but small goroutines such as the example above are not free.
 If you let them reproduce for enough time, those small goroutines can amount to MBs or GBs faster than you imagine.